 - Should you choose to take the National ACT, allow approximately six weeks for the official score report to be forwarded to JCCC Testing Services.
 The JCCC ACT school code is: 1425.
-National scores must be received by Jan.
-16, 2017.
+National scores must be received by the Jan.
+15 deadline.

 - The ACT writing test, offered on National Test dates, is not required for the JCCC RN program.